Mr. Niebla: Consejo Mundial de Lucha Libre (1995–2007)

-In the early 1990s, Mr. Niebla began working for Mexico's largest professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-Early on Mr. Niebla worked mainly for one of the local CMLL-affiliates but did manage to win both the Distrito Federal Welterweight Championship and the Distrito Federal Tag Team Championship once.
-By the mid-1990s Mr. Niebla worked full-time for the main roster, taking part in the 1996 CMLL Torneo Gran Alternativa.
-Mr. Niebla was teamed with Héctor Garza and qualified for the finals but ultimately lost to Emilio Charles Jr. and Rey Bucanero.
-In 1997 Mr. Niebla formed a trio with fellow good guys (called Técnicos in Lucha Libre) Lizmark and Atlantis called La Ola Azul (the Blue Wave).
-On April 29, 1997, La Ola Azul defeated El Satánico, Emilio Charles Jr. and Rey Bucanero to win the CMLL World Trios Championship, Mr. Niebla's first major title victory.
-Over the next year the team would successfully defend the title twice against the team of Apolo Dantés, Kevin Quinn and Steel and once against the previous champions.
-On January 23, 1998, Mr. Niebla teamed up with Shocker to win the CMLL World Tag Team Championship from Dr. Wagner Jr. and Emilio Charles Jr. Subsequently, Niebla and Shocker would defend the tag team championship against Blue Panther and Black Warrior, Bestia Salvaje and Scorpio Jr. and the Hermanos Dinamita (Cien Caras and Universo 2000).
-In October 1998 Mr. Niebla suffered a severe injury during a match, forcing him to vacate both the Trios and the Tag Team championships.
+Mr. Niebla began working for Mexico's largest professional wrestling promotion, Consejo Mundial de Lucha Libre (CMLL), in 1995, initially for one of the local CMLL-affiliates, winning both the Distrito Federal Welterweight Championship and Distrito Federal Tag Team Championship.
+On November 15, 1996, he was paired with Héctor Garza for the Torneo Gran Alternativa ("Great Alternative Tournament"), losing in the finals to Emilio Charles Jr. and Rey Bucanero.
+In 1997, Mr. Niebla formed a trio with fellow técnicos ("good guys") Lizmark and Atlantis called La Ola Azul ("The Blue Wave"), defeating Bucanero, Charles and El Satánico to win the CMLL World Trios Championship on April 29.
+On January 23, 1998, Mr. Niebla and Shocker defeated Charles and Dr. Wagner Jr. for the CMLL World Tag Team Championship.
+However, in October, Mr. Niebla suffered a severe injury during a match that forced him to vacate both championships.

-In early 1998 a wrestler in International Wrestling Revolution Group (IWRG) began working as "Mr. Niebla", adopting the same style mask and trunks as the original Mr. Niebla.
-IWRG stated that the original Mr. Niebla did not hold the naming rights and a trainer gave him the name with the promotion obtaining permission from the trainer.
-When the original Mr. Niebla was injured CMLL brought in the second Mr. Niebla and had him work matches while the original was injured.
-When the original Mr. Niebla returned to the ring he immediately attacked the impostor.
-The storyline between the two Mr. Nieblas ended when the two met in a Luchas de apuestas, mask vs. mask match for the rights to the name.
-The original Mr. Niebla won, forcing the impostor to unmask and change his name to Mr. Mexico.
-Mr. Niebla continued to team with Shocker; the team were unable to reclaim the tag team title.
-On September 24, 1999, at the CMLL 66th Anniversary Show, the team of Nr.
-Niebla and Shocker faced Atlantis and Villano III in a Relevos suicida match, a match where the losing team would fight each other for their mask.
-In the primary match of CMLL's 66th Anniversary show, Atlantis and Villano III defeated the much less experienced team, afterward Mr. Niebla defeated Shocker to unmask him.
+In early 1998, a International Wrestling Revolution Group (IWRG) wrestler began working as "Mr. Niebla", adopting the same style mask and trunks as the original.
+IWRG clarified that the original Mr. Niebla did not hold the naming rights, and permission was given by a trainer for the impostor to use the name; CMLL brought in the second Mr. Niebla to wrestle as the original was injured.
+When the original Mr. Niebla returned to the ring, he immediately attacked the impostor, eventually defeating him in a mask vs. mask Lucha de Apuestas ("bet match") for the name rights, forcing the impostor to unmask and change his name to Mr. Mexico.
+On September 24, 1999, at the CMLL 66th Anniversary Show, Mr. Niebla and Shocker faced Atlantis and Villano III in a Relevos Suicidas, where the losing team would fight each other for their mask.
+After Atlantis and Villano III defeated them, Mr. Niebla defeated Shocker to unmask him.
+On March 30, 2001, Mr. Niebla, Olímpico and Safari defeated Blue Panther, El Signo and Fuerza Guerrera to win the Mexican National Trios Championship, but lost it to Los Infernales (Satanico, Averno and Mephisto) on June 23, 2002.